objektwerks/pool.balance.z/README.md

 Warning
 -------
->In VSCode, successfull Quill code will generage what looks like errors.
+1. ZIO effect integration with a ZIO Http router is not really workable at this time.
->But they may not be!
+2. In VSCode, successfull Quill code will generage what looks like errors.
 Check to see if said errors are actually infos! :)

 Build
 -----